chrisemunt/tcp-netx/README.md

           [, ErrorCode: <code>]
        }

-If the operation was successful, the *ok flag* will be set to *true*.
+If the operation is successful, the *ok flag* will be set to *true*.
 Otherwise, the *ok flag* will be set to *false* and error information will be returned in the *ErrorMessage* and *ErrorCode* fields.

+#### Function call trace

+**tcp-netx** contains a function call trace and logging facility to help with troubleshooting problems in operation.

+To write a running commentary of progress to the console window:

+       var result = db.settrace(1);

+To write a running commentary of progress to a file:

+       var result = db.settrace("/tmp/tcp-netx.log");

+To disable the trace facility:

+       var result = db.settrace(0);

 ## License